 of rope

 Strength of rope is expressed as maximum load, or breaking strength, and also as safe working load, which is generally about one-fifth of the breaking strength.
 Although rarely seen on sailboats nowadays, manila rope is the standard against which all other rope is compared.
 Manila rope has a breaking strength, in pounds, of 900 times the square of its circumference in inches.
 Polypropylene has 1.4 times the breaking strength of manila rope.
 Polyester has twice the breaking strength of manila and nylon has 2.5 times its breaking strength.
-A broken rope is rarely wanted, however, and the table instead gives the safe working load for each kind of rope by diameter.
-Diameter Circumference Nylon Dacron
+A broken rope is rarely wanted, however, and the tables instead give the safe working load for each kind of rope by diameter.

 Heaving